Bernard Williams: Cambridge, second marriage

 In 1967, at the age of 38, Williams became the Knightbridge Professor of Philosophy at the University of Cambridge and a fellow of King's College.

 According to Jane O'Grady, Williams was central to the decision by King's in 1972 to admit women, one of the first three all-male Oxbridge undergraduate colleges to do so.
 In both his first and second marriages, he supported his wives in their careers and helped with the children more than was common for men at the time.
 In the 1970s, when Nussbaum's thesis supervisor, G. E. L. Owen, was harassing female students, and she decided nevertheless to support him, Williams told her, during a walk along the backs at Cambridge: "[Y]ou know, there is a price you are paying for this support and encouragement.
 Your dignity is being held hostage.
 You really don't have to put up with this."

 Shirley Williams's political career (the House of Commons regularly sat until 10 pm) meant that the couple spent a lot of time apart.
 They bought a house in Furneux Pelham, Hertfordshire, near the border with south Cambridgeshire, while she lived in Phillimore Place during the week to be close to the Houses of Parliament.
 Sunday was often the only day they were together.
 The differences in their personal values – he was an atheist, she a Catholic – placed a further strain on their relationship.
 It reached breaking point in 1970 when Williams formed a relationship with Patricia Law Skinner, a commissioning editor for Cambridge University Press and wife of the historian Quentin Skinner.
 She had approached Williams to write the opposing view of utilitarianism for Utilitarianism: For and Against with J. J. C. Smart (1973), and they had fallen in love.

 Williams and Skinner began living together in 1971.
 He obtained a divorce in 1974 (at Shirley Williams' request, the marriage was later annulled).
-Patricia Williams married him that year, and the couple went on to have two sons, Jacob in 1975 and Jonathan in 1980.
+Patricia Skinner married him that year, and the couple went on to have two sons, Jacob in 1975 and Jonathan in 1980.
 Shirley Williams married the political scientist Richard Neustadt in 1987.